Shelton Hall is a Grade II listed building in the Bedford local planning authority area, England. First listed on 7 May 1952. House.

 Description

-Interior: first floor west room has four-centred stone arched chimneypiece in square-headed cyma reversa moulding.
-Newel close string staircase with turned balusters.
-C20 two storeyed extension to rear North East.
-Thought to be west wing of former quadrangle of medieval origin, due to siting and thickness of some external walls (VCH p.161).
+Inside, the first-floor west room features a four-centred stone arched chimneypiece set in square-headed cyma reversa moulding.
+There is a newel close string staircase with turned balusters.
+A 20th-century two-storey extension has been added to the rear northeast.
+The building is thought to be the west wing of a former quadrangle of medieval origin, suggested by its siting and the thickness of some external walls.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.